MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 #### 1. Supervised ML

-- Learn to predict target values from labelled data.
+Learn to predict target values by training from labelled data with right answers.

 1. Classification: Target values with discrete classes
    1. Binary Classification: To identify targets with two classes